MRtrix3/mrtrix3/docs/reference/commands/tckmap.rst

 Description
 -----------

-Use track data as a form of contrast for producing a high-resolution image.

 Note: if you run into limitations with RAM usage, make sure you output the results to a .mif file or .mih / .dat file pair - this will avoid the allocation of an additional buffer to store the output for write-out.